Stability Analysis of Discrete-Time Linear Complementarity Systems: Numerical Experiments

 \section{Numerical Experiments}

-We implemented Algorithm~\ref{algo:CPPgen} for the computation of CQLF and EQLF in Python and solved the master problems and separation problemss using Gurobi 9.0.2~\cite{gurobi}.
+We implemented Algorithm~\ref{algo:CPPgen} for the computation of CQLF and EQLF in Python and solved the master problems and separation problems using Gurobi 9.0.2~\cite{gurobi}.
+All experiments were run on a Dual-Core Macbook Pro with an i5 processor clocked at 3.1GHz.
 In our experiments, we chose separation tolerance $\epsilon = 10^{-6}$ in Algorithm~\ref{algo:CPPgen}.
 In our implementation, we do not always solve the separation problems for the CQLF and EQLF to optimality.
 We terminate the separation early, if the solver finds a feasible solution whose objective value is less than or equal to zero.
 In this case, the incumbent solution is a vector that can be used to separate the current master problem solution and can be added to the set of vectors ($\setU^l$ or $\setV^l$) in the master problem~\eqref{sicpPgen-mp}.
+To initialize the sets $\setU^0$ and $\setV^0$ in our algorithm, we use the $n_x$ unit vectors $e_i$ for initial state variables, and complementarity variables implied by these state variables: